For Funeral Professionals

 In Canada, the regulatory control of funeral homes and licensed professionals comes under the jurisdiction of the Provincial Government.
 In this Province, the funeral profession is regulated under Legislation entitled "The Embalmers and Funeral Directors Act Chapter 144 of the Revised Statutes, 1989"

 The responsibility for ensuring the provisions of this Act are followed rests with Service Nova Scotia and its Minister.
-However, the actual administration of the Act is undertaken by a duly constituted Board of Registration of Embalmers and Funeral Directors, consisting of the Registrar and five other people, three of whom are licensed embalmers, appointed by the Governor in Council, and two of whom are elected by the Funeral Service Association of Nova Scotia, of which one is a Consumer Advocate.
+However, the actual administration of the Act is undertaken by a duly constituted Board of Registration of Embalmers and Funeral Directors, consisting of the Registrar, one licensed embalmer appointed by the Minister, two licensed funeral directors appointed by the Minister, one licensed embalmer or funeral director elected by the Funeral Services Association of Nova Scotia, two consumer advocates appointed by the Minister who, in the opinion of the Minister, represent the public interest and who are not and have not been an embalmer, a funeral director, an owner or operator of, or the holder of an interest in, a funeral home or an employee of any of them.

 In accordance with the Act and with the approval of the Minister, the Board, from time to time, makes or amends Regulations or Subordinate Legislation associated with the Act.
 The current Regulations including amendments are known as "Embalmers and Funeral Directors Regulations" made under Section 33 of the Embalmers and Funeral Directors Act R.S.N.S.
 1989, c.
 144. It is the Regulations which stipulate in more detail the specific requirements of the Act, such as, educational qualifications, licensing practices, and the minimum requirements of facilities, and equipment permitted.